 Chicken Pot Pie

-2 cups chicken stock or canned chicken broth
+- 2 cups chicken stock or canned low sodium chicken broth

-2 Tbsp finely chopped fresh parsley leaves (I omitted this ingredient and it was fine)
+- 2 Tablespoons finely chopped fresh parsley leaves (I omitted this ingredient and it was fine)

 - Turn on oven to preheat at 400 degrees.
 If using a baking pan (such as a 9x9x2), grease it.
 Or if using ramekins, ready your ramekins (I used 7 of various sizes).
 Place baking pan or ramekins on a baking sheet covered in foil (the ramekins do not need to be greased).